Auto Racing Head & Neck Restraint Comparison

 The following comparison guidelines are based on the author's personal experience and feedback from fellow racers and customers.

 HANS DEVICE is the original and most popular HNR/FHR in worldwide auto racing.
 A proven product, the HANS Device has undoubtedly saved many racer's lives.
-The HANS Device is worn by racers in practically every form of automobile, truck or boat racing.
+The HANS Device is worn by racers in practically every form of motor racing.

 HOW IT'S MADE The HANS is constructed from either an injection molded carbon resin or from carbon fiber.
 The carbon fiber models, HANS Pro Ultra, are a few ounces lighter, but hundreds of dollars more expensive.
 Racers who are on a modest budget and/or compete in relatively short distance races should not notice the slight weight increase of the injection molded models such as the HANS Sport 2 or HANS III.